The 4 BEST Day Trips from Tokyo

 If you visit on your own, buy the Nikko World Heritage Area pass (¥2,040) with the extra limited express train fare (Roundtrip – ¥2,320).
 The train should get you to Nikko in around 2 hours.
 You can use the pass for traveling by bus to and from the World Heritage sites around Nikko.

-If you tour Nikko on your own, you can’t see everything, meaning both the historical buildings and the natural sights.
-You’ll have to do one or the other or see a few of one and a few of the other.
+If you tour Nikko on your own for just a day, you won’t have time to see everything.
+You’ll have to see EITHER the historic buildings OR the natural sights like waterfalls, lakes, and onsens.
+Not Both.
 The waterfalls and lakes are 1 hour to 1.5 hours away from Nikko by bus.

-I love history and architecture, so I found the historical places to be better than the natural sights, so I’d choose to see all of them over splitting up my time between those and the waterfall and lake.
-My opinion is probably affected by the fact that it was rainy and foggy when I was visiting Chuzen-ji and Yumoto Onsen villages.
+I love history and architecture, so I found the historical sights to be better than the natural sights, so I’d choose to see all of them over splitting up my time between those and the waterfalls and lakes.
+My opinion is probably affected by the weather.
+It was rainy and foggy when I visited Chuzen-ji and Yumoto Onsen villages.
 Kegon Falls was completely covered in fog and I got caught in a downpour on my way to the other falls.

 Join a Group or Private Tour to Nikko